utkarsh2102/utkarsh2102.org/content/posts/foss-in-april-21.md

 ## Debian
 {{< figure src="/images/debian-logo-small.png" >}}

-This was my 28th month of active contributing to [Debian](https://www.debian.org/).
+This was my 28th month of actively contributing to [Debian](https://www.debian.org/).
 I became a [DM](https://wiki.debian.org/DebianMaintainer) in late March 2019 and a [DD](https://wiki.debian.org/DebianDeveloper) on Christmas '19! \o/

 Crazy month, as always.
 Lots of things happening and lots of moving parts.